mmarti42/client-server/README.md

 Simple client-server program.
 The server part generates a sequence of numbers consisting of subsequences (the subsequence is set by the client).
 Each of the subsequences is an integer non-negative 64-bit counter.
-The generated sequence is sent to the client. <pthread> library used to serve multiple clients.
+The generated sequence is sent to the client.
+Pthread library used to serve multiple clients.

 Example:
 seq1 1 2